ErgodicEntropy/Molecular-Diffusion-Estimation/README.md

-Fick's first law is a form of a moderation law (in the sense of control theory) because it's a regulation of a perturbation (the gradient of the concentration ie; the heterogeneity of concentration in space)\
+Fick's first law is a form of a moderation law (in the sense of control theory) because it's a regulation of a perturbation (the gradient of the concentration ie; the heterogeneity of concentration in space)

 Fick's second law, just like the first law, is describing the same phenomenon but in a way that provides a fundamental insight about the phenomenon of diffusion; namely its relationship with the second law of thermodynamics.
-Fick's second law is stated as follow: \
+Fick's second law is stated as follow:

 \begin{equation}
-$$

 \frac{\partial\varphi}{\partial  t} = D \frac{\partial2\varphi}{\partial  x^2}
-$$

 \end{equation}